Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-If you want to start making progress towards your goals, then you can't just talk about them.
-As Walt Disney said, "The way to get started is to quit talking and begin doing".
-Taking action is the only way to make progress and to go from dreaming to achieving.
+Hard work is essential to achieving success, but it’s not always easy.
+As Claude McDonald said, “If hard work is the key to success, most people would rather pick the lock.”
+Far too often, people take the easy route and try to shortcut the process.
+This rarely works out in the long run.

 <!-- </quote> -->